Causal perturbative QED and white noise. The inductive step: Second order contribution with general interaction Lagrangian

 becomes absolutely convergent.
-Analogous statement holds for the $q$ contraction integrals, with the respective order $\omega$ depending on $q$ and on the plane wave kernels $\kappa'_{0,1}, \kappa''_{0,1}, \ldots$ in the two contracted kernels, one being equal to dot product $\dot{\otimes}$ of $q$ plane waves $\kappa'_{0,1}, \kappa''_{0,1}, \ldots$ and multiplied by $\theta(x-y)$ and the second kernel being equal to the dot product $\dot{\otimes}$ of $q$ plane waves $\kappa'_{1,0}, \kappa''_{1,0}, \ldots$.
-This can be seen relatively simply for their causal symmetric/antisymmetric parts if we use the translation invariance of the respective distributions (\ref{[A'(-),A'(+)]^q}) and causal support, on using their ultraviolet quasiasymptotis.
-By translational invariance the integral (\ref{[A'(-),A'(+)]^2}) for $\chi$ which respect (\ref{Dalphaphi(x,x)=0,alpha=<omega}), is equal to the integral
+Analogous statement holds for arbitrary $\otimes_q$-contraction integrals, with the respective order $\omega$ depending on $q$ and on the plane wave kernels $\kappa'_{0,1}, \kappa''_{0,1}, \ldots$ in the two contracted kernels, one being equal to dot product $\dot{\otimes}$ of $q$ plane waves $\kappa'_{0,1}, \kappa''_{0,1}, \ldots$ and multiplied by $\theta(x-y)$ and the second kernel being equal to the dot product $\dot{\otimes}$ of $q$ plane waves $\kappa'_{1,0}, \kappa''_{1,0}, \ldots$.
+This can be seen relatively simply for the causal symmetric/antisymmetric parts of the contractions if we use the translation invariance of the respective contraction distributions and causal support, on using their ultraviolet quasiasymptotis.
+By translational invariance the integral (\ref{[A'(-),A'(+)]^2}) and for $\chi$ which respect (\ref{Dalphaphi(x,x)=0,alpha=<omega}), is equal to the integral

 for any

 which fulfills

 in the Schwartz multi-index notation for partial derivatives, and where $\omega$ is the singularity degree of the distribution $\kappa_2$, such that